A remarkable little single cask bottling from Dutch company Frysk Hynder.

 The whisky is made with the same wort that forms the basis of Us Heit’s beer, only without the hops.
 The spirit is double distilled in small stills, and Frysk Hynder produces an equivalent of just 77 bottles of whisky a day.

-This dram has been aged for six years in a former Port cask, having been distilled on the 12th of January 2012, and bottled on the 17th of same month 2019.
+This dram has been aged for seven years in a former Port cask, having been distilled on the 12th of January 2012, and bottled on the 17th of same month 2019.

 The final result is a rich, sweet whisky that offers up notes of dried fruit, dark chocolate, vanilla, crunchy malt, plums, cherries, strawberries, jammy figs, toffee, dark oak, red grapes, sweet wine and raspberry.